meirizarrygelpi/numbers/supernplex/README.md

-# supra
+# supernplex

-Package `supra` implements arithmetic for supra numbers.
+Package `supernplex` implements arithmetic for super-nilplex numbers.
 There are five types:

 * `Int64`
 * `Float64`